 A number of interaction variables have significant effects on income (Models 2 and 4).
 The income disparity between female- and male-headed households, in favour of the former, is observed in certain regions.
 This income disparity, however, does not hold when the head is highly educated (Model 2).
-This finding suggests that more-educated heads have higher chance of getting high-paying occupations without the need to leave their households for better income opportunities.
-Most of other interaction terms are statistically significant.17
+Most of other interaction terms are statistically significant.